Mayans M.C.: Development

 On May 11, 2016, it was announced that FX had begun formal script development on a spinoff of the television series Sons of Anarchy.
 The long-rumored offshoot, entitled Mayans M.C., was created by Kurt Sutter and Elgin James, with James writing the pilot script and both executive producing.
 Production companies announced as being involved with the series included Fox 21 Television Studios and FX Productions.
 On December 1, 2016, FX officially gave the production a pilot order.
 It was also announced that Sutter would direct the series' pilot episode.

 On July 5, 2017, it was announced that the pilot would be undergoing reshoots and that Norberto Barba would be replacing Sutter as director of the episode as Sutter planned to exclusively focus on the writing of the episode.
 Additionally, it was reported that various roles would be recast and that Barba would also be serving as an executive producer.

 On January 5, 2018, FX announced at the annual Television Critics Association's winter press tour that the production had been given a series order for a first season consisting of ten episodes.
 On June 28, 2018, it was reported that the series would premiere on September 4, 2018.
 On October 1, 2018, it was announced that FX had renewed the series for a second season which premiered on September 3, 2019.
 On November 4, 2019, FX renewed the series for a third season which premiered on March 16, 2021.
 On May 3, 2021, FX renewed the series for a fourth season which premiered on April 19, 2022.
 On July 24, 2022, FX renewed the series for a fifth season.
 On January 12, 2023, FX announced that the fifth season would be its last.
+The fifth and final season premiered on May 24, 2023.